-ADJUSTMENT PROCEDURE: GAS PRESSURE SUF 300, 400, 500
+ADJUSTMENT PROCEDURE: MANIFOLD GAS PRESSURE SUF 300, 400, 500

 A minimum dynamic gas supply pressure of 5.2" w.c.
-(1.29 kPa) for Natural Gas and 11" w.c.
-(2.74 kPa) for LP Gas is required before making any adjustment to the gas control pressure regulator.
+(1.30 kPa) for Natural Gas and 11" w.c.
+(2.74 kPa) for Propane (LP) Gas is required before making any adjustment to the gas control pressure regulator.
 Attempts to adjust the regulator during periods of low gas supply pressure could result in over firing of the water heater when the gas supply pressure returns to normal.

-Check gas line pressure with a manometer, adjust the gas supply line pressure Gas Pressure table on page 4.
+Check gas line pressure with a manometer, adjust the gas supply line pressure "Gas Pressure Specifications" table on Page 4.

-- Check manifold pressure using a pressure gauge (manometer) connected to the manifold pressure tap on the gas control valve.
-If full rate adjustment is required, remove cover screw from top of the gas control valve.
-Using a small screwdriver, turn adjusting screw clockwise to increase or counter clockwise to decrease gas pressure to obtain 4.0" w.c.
-(0.996 kPa) for Natural Gas and 10" w.c.
-(2.49 kPa) for LP gas. - 2.
-Cycle the burner on and off several times to check its operation. - 3.
-Check the operation of the limit and operating controls. - 4.
+- 1. Check manifold pressure using a pressure gauge (manometer) connected to the manifold pressure tap on the gas control valve.
+If manifold pressure adjustment is required, remove cover screw from top of the gas control valve.
+Using a small screwdriver, turn adjusting screw clockwise to increase gas pressure or counter clockwise to decrease gas pressure to obtain 4.0" w.c.
+(1.0 kPa) for Natural Gas and 10" w.c.
+(2.49 kPa) for Propane (LP) gas. - 2.
+Cycle the burner on and off several times to check for proper operation. - 3.
+Check the high limit and operating controls for proper operation. - 4.
 Check the vent system seams and joints and ensure that there is no discharge of flue products into the room. - 5.
-Check the input rate as shown on page 6.
+Verify correct input rate as shown on Page 6.